 This is really a sucker bet, but I had Dama Fortuna in my corner.
-The bet pays ten for one, which if won, would net me forty-five dollars, plus of course our pass line bets with the odds placed behind them would win as well.
+The bet pays ten for one, which if won, would net me $45 dollars, plus of course our pass line bets with the odd’s bets behind them.)

 Normal guy tosses… wait for it… Double Deuces!
 Pandemonium from the players.
 Everybody wins!

 “How did you know to do that?”
 Shonnie asks, as some decent stacks of red chips came our way.

 I put my hand on her neck, pull her ear to me and say, “Stick close Baby.
 Gonna be a bumpy night.”